Microfluidic Substrates Market and Processing trends

-Polymer, Glass or Silicon: What fits my application best?
+Polymer, Glass or Silicon: What fits best my application?

 Microfluidics is on its way to becoming a main stream enabling technology for medical diagnostics, life science research, as well as drug delivery and synthesis.
-The market of microfluidic devices (first level packaged devices, without biological content) is expected to grow at more than 20% in the next five years and exceed $4B in 2016.
+The market of microfluidic devices (first level packaged devices, without biological content) is expected to growth with more than 20% in the next five years and exceed $5 Billion in 2016.

 Today, no real standard in terms of materials have been defined, but the economic drivers create a partitioning of the market with on one hand, low cost single point disposable devices, and on the other hand high density and high accuracy chips.

 The future perspectives for polymer, glass or silicon made microfluidic chips are thus strongly dependent on the targeted applications.
 The report answers the following questions:

 From the OEM perspective: Which material fits best my application?

 From the material and manufacturing service providers perspective: What is the potential of my technology in the microfluidics market?

 What is the link between applications, functions needed and materials

 By material, the supply chain and value chains are described.
 The report provides an analysis of the microfluidic device value chain, which includes bill of materials, manufacturing, IP, packaging and quality control.
 This analysis helps understand the real value of the materials and how climbing in the value chain potentially increases the company revenues.
 For example, silicon material represents a very small fraction of total value but can add a significant value through integrated sensors and actuators.